pablojimeno/code-rails/chapter_4_rails_theming,_continuous_integration,_and_deployment/set_up_a_continuous_integration_server_for_your_repo.md

 * [Introducing Continuous Deployment to Heroku](http://about.travis-ci.org/blog/2013-07-09-introducing-continuous-deployment-to-heroku/)

-      gem install travis
+* `gem install travis`

 * `travis login`

-* `travis setup heroku` - this will find your Heroku API key, and encrypt it in your `.travis.yml` file.
+* `travis setup heroku` - this will automatically find your Heroku API key, and encrypt it in your `.travis.yml` file.